 5. Slack

-Slack is another best chat app designed for teams and businesses.
+Slack is another best chat apps designed for teams and businesses.
 It allows users to send direct messages or create channels for group communication, share files and documents, and integrate with other apps and services.
 Slack also offers voice and video calls, screen sharing, and the ability to search through past messages and files.
 It is available on iOS, Android, and desktop (Windows, macOS, and Linux).

 6. Hangouts